bruderstein/unexpected-preact/documentation/index.md

 # Preact Compatibility

-unexpected-preact is tested with preact version 7 and 8, but has also been tested to work with version 6.
+unexpected-preact is integration tested with preact version 6, 7 and 8.

 # Contributing